SCIENCES AND

 ICHTHYOLOGY — study of fish

-KINEMATICS — study of
+KINEMATICS study of motion

-KINESICS — study of
+KINESICS study of gestural communication

-KTENOLOGY — science of
+KTENOLOGY — science of putting people to death

-— study of bodies of fresh water
+LIMNOLOGY study of bodies of fresh water

 MATHEMATICS — study of magnitude, number, and forms